Made in America Since 1972.

 5) Press the Next/Enter button to run the test.

-For other options or further assistance please contact technical support at 844-325-3050 or [email protected]
+For other options or further assistance, please contact technical support at 844-325-3050 or [email protected]

 DVP Control Panel – The firmware version of the DVP control panel can be found by cycling power to the panel.
-When power is applied the display will read the firmware version prior to starting the warmup count down.
+When power is applied, the display will read the firmware version prior to starting the warmup countdown.

 An external power supply is needed for daisy-chain (Modbus) applications.